 Suma Nair was initiated into Bharatanatyam at a young age under the guidance of Sujatha Suresh.
 She held an MFA in Dance Choreography from York University and was awarded the Susan Crocker and John Hunkin Scholarship in Fine Arts for 2014-2015.
 Her expanse of productions includes Kindred (2016), Transcendence (2016), and a remount of the work "Howzat" for Sampradaya Dance Creations (2017).
 Her training in Bhartanatyam aids her in understanding other classical and contemporary styles that she brings together in her productions.

 Jasmine Sawant's expertise and her association with the world of performing arts is a massive asset to Sampradaya Dance Creations.
 Sawant's vision towards promoting South Asian dance forms in Canada and her focus on developing Sampradaya Dance Creations while upholding its vision has helped the organization evolve into a frontrunner in promoting South Indian dance forms.
 Actor-writer Jasmine Sawant co-founded SAWITRI Theatre Group, a Mississauga-based woman-centric, and new generation-focused theatre company.
-She is also a board member of the Mississauga Writers Group and the Small Arms Society, sits on the Meadowvale Theatre community advisory panel, and is on the Arts Culture and Heritage Ad Hoc Committee of the City Mississauga.
+She is also a board member of the Mississauga Writers Group and the Canadian Association of Fringe Festivals (CAFF) and sits on the Meadowvale Theatre community advisory panel.

 She has also worked at the International Indian School Dammam (formerly the Indian Embassy School Dammam) in Saudi Arabia, the French Embassy in Bahrain, and the Max Mueller Bhavan (Goethe Institute) in Mumbai.